-A nutrient foramen or vascular channel are small tunnels in the cortex of long bones that contain nutrient arteries that contribute to the blood supply of the bone.
+A nutrient foramen (plural: nutrient foramina) or vascular channel is a small tunnel through the cortex of a long bone containing a nutrient artery which supplies the bone.

 The foramina are known to mimic oblique fractures on plain radiographs 1.
 The nutrient artery enters a long bone via an obliquely oriented canal, that can appear as a radiolucent line passing through the cortex into the medullary portion of the diaphysis of the bone.
 They are often observed with a well-corticated edge 1.
 The direction of the oblique canal is relative to the rate of growth occurring at both ends of the long bone 2.

 Although not all nutrient foramina will be visible in plain radiography, it is important to know the frequency in which they occur.

 - majority of humeri possess a single nutrient foramen 2.
 However, humeri with two 2,3 or no 4 foramina have been reported

 - up to 99% of radii have a single foramen 2, again with some studies cited two or none 3

 - the ulna regularly presents with a single foramen, with as many as three cited in anatomical studies 5

 - studies regarding the nutrient foramen of the femur range from one to as many as nine 6

 - the tibia primarily possesses nutrient foramina on the posterior aspect of the diaphysis; with a single foramen most common 2